johnjackoleary/cfi-commonplace-book/projects/cfi-career/For Future Students.md

 - Tour of VOR station
 - Take pictures of logbook as you go
 - Demo of airplane wind in simple air tunnel
+- Bring balloon in plane to show adabatic cooling and expansion (propane tank as example of expansion cooling from here https://youtu.be/wp4mMkncHcI)